eunos-1128/openstructure/modules/doc/actions.rst

      --by-model-ligand-output flag was set, this will be model ligand instead, following the same rules.

-  If lDDT-PLI was enabled with --lddt-pli, the following columns are added:
+  If LDDT-PLI was enabled with --lddt-pli, the following columns are added:

    * "lddt_pli", "lddt_pli_coverage" and "lddt_pli_(model|reference)_ligand"
-     are the lDDT-PLI score result, the corresponding coverage and assigned model ligand (or reference ligand if the --by-model-ligand-output flag was set) if an assignment was found, respectively, empty otherwise.
+     are the LDDT-PLI score result, the corresponding coverage and assigned model ligand (or reference ligand if the --by-model-ligand-output flag was set) if an assignment was found, respectively, empty otherwise.
    * "lddt_pli_unassigned" is empty if an assignment was found, otherwise it